RieksJ/t3-method/atm.md

   - Seek feedback from peers or stakeholders to refine the results.

 ### 5.3.
 Case Studies
-Real-world examples and case studies demonstrate the successful application of the ActivityZen Method.
+Real-world examples and case studies demonstrate the successful application of the Activity Triage Method.
 This section serves as inspiration and provides practical insights into the method's effectiveness.

 {{create a one-cell table that contains the text "Placeholder for the results of the Groningen experiment".}}